vindennt/Skytrainer/README.md

-### Notes

-- In "./node_modules/react-native-paper/src/components/MaterialCommunityIcon.tsx", change "MaterialCommunity" to "Ionicons" to ensure the BottomNavBar renders the correct icons.

-# GachaSim
+# Skytrainer

-Productivity helper app where users set timers to stay away from their phones while the app goes on a Skytrain trip to gather in-app rewards.
-Motivate was React Native and habit-forming mobile gacha game design principles.
-Aims to grow skills in mobile development, algorithms, and full stack development.
+Mobile productivity helper app where devices will disable distracting apps to help users go on "Focus Trips."
+Simply set a trip timer and your device will go on a Skytrain journey,accumulating in-app rewards along the way to encourage longer Focus Trips.
+Rewards can be used to purchase Skytrain Stations that will all have custom comissioned artwork.
+By applying the habit-forming mobile gacha game design principles, the app can help users build positive habits and intrinsic discipline.

 # Tools

-ReactNative, OpenWeather, Translink Skytrain trip table, Firebase, Firestore
+React Native, PostgreSQL, Supabase Auth & Database, Typescript

-# Premise
+# Background

 Productivity tasks are linked to timers that block distracting apps using respective platform's blacklisters (e.g. iOS Focus).
 Habit-forming is encouraged by interleaving gacha design, which also provides a tangible, visual form of progress to users.
 Rewards are in the form of character art and upgrade materials.
 Using Translink's Skytrains allowed demonstration of a highly-tailored graph traversal algorithm that could produce a Skytrain trip when given a trip duration.
 Using the Skytrain system also provides a sense of familiarity to users in Metro Vancouver.
+By querying gacha data from the SQL database, new gacha content and characters can be injected into the app without ever needing a single update on the user side.
 Inspired by the productivity app "Forest," developed by SEEKRTECH CO.

+### Notes

+- In "./node_modules/react-native-paper/src/components/MaterialCommunityIcon.tsx", change "MaterialCommunity" to "Ionicons" to ensure the BottomNavBar renders the correct icons.